🇬🇧 UK Healthcare Professionals

 Built for UK healthcare professionals

-Courses follow the standards and guidance set by the UK's statutory healthcare regulators โ€” the GMC, NMC, GDC, GPhC and HCPC.
+Courses follow the standards and guidance of the GMC, NMC, GDC, GPhC, HCPC and the wider UK health and care regulators.

-Each course provides 2 CPD hours and an instant certificate. ยฃ99 per course with a Bulk Buy Offer available.
+Each course provides 2 CPD hours and an instant certificate. £99 per course, with a Bulk Buy Offer available.

 Ethics & professionalism education